Minor Children’s Right to Consent for Medical Treatment

 What does this mean for me as a parent?

 CHAS Health encourages parental involvement in their child’s healthcare and respects a parent’s authority to make healthcare decisions for their child.
 To the extent possible, parents will be involved in the child’s healthcare.
 Parents may continue to access information about their child’s healthcare.
 However, Washington and Idaho State laws grant minors the right to consent to some healthcare services, as listed above.

-These laws also require healthcare providers to treat these visits with confidentially.
-Therefore, if your child consents to one of the above services on their own, to comply with state law, CHAS Health will not be able to share information with you regarding those visits.
+These laws also require healthcare providers to treat these visits with confidentiality.
+Therefore, if your child consents to one of the above services on their own to comply with state law, CHAS Health will not be able to share information with you regarding those visits.

 To simplify CHAS Health’s ability to comply with these laws, CHAS Health deactivates portal accounts and text reminders for all parents and guardians that provide access to minor patients’ healthcare information.
 Parents will still be able to access billing information regarding your minor child.
 In addition, parents will continue to have access to their child’s healthcare information for other services by contacting CHAS Health and requesting those records.